 Examples of synthetic polymers include nylon, polyethylene, polyester, Teflon, and epoxy.
 Natural polymers occur in nature and can be extracted.
 They are often water-based.
 Examples of naturally occurring polymers are silk, wool, DNA, cellulose, and proteins.

-In the 21st century, we are surrounded by different types of things or structures that are made by different types of polymer products such as plastic, molded material, synthetic fibers, rubbers etc. The use of all these polymer products is increasing day by day.
-The requirement of eco-friendly & recyclable plastic and proper management of the polymer products is also rising at the same time.
+In the 21st century, we are surrounded by different types of things or structures that are made by different types of polymer products such as plastic, molded material, synthetic fibers, rubbers, etc. The use of all these polymer products is increasing day by day.
+The requirement for eco-friendly & recyclable plastic and proper management of polymer products is also rising at the same time.
 This job is done by Polymer Engineers.
 They use the principles of plant design, process design, thermodynamics, and transport phenomena to develop new products.

 Recently many polymer and petrochemical industries have started functioning throughout India as well as abroad.
 Consequently, the importance of Chemical Engineering or Polymer Engineering as a viable career option has increased many times.
-This subject describes major polymers, structures of different polymers, relations between their properties and their applications.
+This subject describes major polymers, structures of different polymers, relations between their properties, and their applications.